When is Lucifer season 5 on Netflix? What’s going to happen?

 — tom ellis (@tomellis17) June 15, 2018

-Showrunners Joe Henderson and Ildy Modrovich mentioned the #SaveLucifer marketing campaign performed a major half in Netflix’s choice to revive the present.
+Showrunners Joe Henderson and Ildy Modrovich mentioned the #SaveLucifer marketing campaign performed a major half in Netflix’s resolution to revive the present.

 “They really noticed it,” Henderson advised TV Line.
-“The followers had been heard, and that’s the most important factor that we should always convey.
-They noticed the fervour of the followers, and apparently various folks over there similar to the present.”
+“The followers had been heard, and that’s the largest factor that we should always convey.
+They noticed the eagerness of the followers, and apparently a lot of folks over there similar to the present.”

-Now that it has been revealed that the fifth sequence of Lucifer is the final, there’s ANOTHER fan marketing campaign for the present to proceed.
+Now that it has been revealed that the fifth collection of Lucifer is the final, there’s ANOTHER fan marketing campaign for the present to proceed.

-Ildy Modrovich has responded to fan efforts to get Lucifer a sixth season, tweeting: “Sorry I’ve been quiet on this situation.
-Reality is, it’s cuz I’m torn.
-A lot of me may do #Lucifer perpetually.
+Ildy Modrovich has responded to fan efforts to get Lucifer a sixth season, tweeting: “Sorry I’ve been quiet on this problem.
+Fact is, it’s cuz I’m torn.
+A lot of me might do #Lucifer ceaselessly.

 “But I’m also immensely grateful YOU & @netflix gave us the chance to continue our story together.
 And I know S5 is going to be a love letter to our #Lucifans so…”

-Sorry I’ve been quiet on this situation.
-Reality is, it’s cuz I’m torn.
-A lot of me may do #Lucifer perpetually.
+Sorry I’ve been quiet on this problem.
+Fact is, it’s cuz I’m torn.
+A lot of me might do #Lucifer ceaselessly.
 However I’m additionally immensely grateful YOU & @netflix gave us the prospect to proceed our story collectively.
 And I do know S5 goes to be a love letter to our #Lucifans so… ????❤️???? https://t.co/8SHeLOqYMy

 — Ildy Modrovich (@Ildymojo) June 17, 2019

-Tom Ellis and Lauren German would probably reprise their roles as Lucifer Morningstar and Detective Chloe Decker.
+Tom Ellis and Lauren German would possible reprise their roles as Lucifer Morningstar and Detective Chloe Decker.

 Kevin Alejandro may be again as Detective Dan Espinoza, alongside Lesley-Ann Brandt as Mazikeen, Aimee Garcia as Ella Lopez and Rachael Harris as Dr Linda Martin, amongst others.

-Inbar Lavi may be again as Eve, with Henderson saying: “We cherished working with Inbar.
-As you may see within the season, she’s completely improbable.
+Inbar Lavi may be again as Eve, with Henderson saying: “We beloved working with Inbar.
+As you possibly can see within the season, she’s completely incredible.
 The query turns into, as we get into our room, how a lot story would we have now for that character?

 “We set her off on an amazing new starting point for her life, so I think that’s one of the first thing we’ll discuss.
 My hope is, in whatever way, that’s not the last you’ve seen of Eve.”